d-dof/survey_in_m2/survey_in_m2.md

 <a name="cortes2019regularized"> </a>[59] Corinna Cortes, Mehryar Mohri, and Dmitry Storcheus.
 Regularized gradient boosting.
 In *Advances in Neural Information Processing Systems*, pages 5449–5458, 2019.

+<a name="hamm2018k-beam"> </a>[60] Jihun Hamm and Yung-Kyun Noh.
+K-beam minimax: Efficient optimization for deep adversarial learning.
+In *Proceedings of the 35th International Conference on Machine Learning*, pages 1876–1884, 2018.